nfroidure/whook/packages/whook-oauth2/README.md

 ```

 Additionnaly, you could create any handler in the `/auth` path in order to
 receive the auth cookies.
+For example, you may want to serve user profiles
+there.

 ## Customizing handlers

 The endpoints definitions are designed to support the standard OAuth2
 definitions but can be easily overriden.

-You will have to protect the `postOAuth2Acknowledge` with your own security
+You will also have to protect the `postOAuth2Acknowledge` with your own security
-mechanism :
+mechanism:

 ```ts
 import {